fossabot/DMUnLoader/DocumentationAndBluePrints/TestPlanning/Error View - TestCases - 🚧.md

   - If the test fails, update the snapshot only after verifying intentional UI changes.
 - **Status**: ? / 🚧 / ❌ / ✅

+### Scenario 7: ✅ Verify Snapshot Testing For CustomSettings
+- **Description**: Use snapshot testing to verify the visual appearance of the `DMErrorView`.
+- **Steps**:
+  - [✅] Create a new instance of `DMErrorView` with custom settings.
+  - [✅] Render the view using a snapshot testing library (e.g., `SnapshotTesting` or `XCTest`).
+  - [✅] Compare the rendered view with a reference snapshot.
+  - [✅] Verify that the snapshot matches the reference image.
+- **Expected Result**:
+  - The rendered view matches the reference snapshot.
+  - If the test fails, update the snapshot only after verifying intentional UI changes.
+- **Status**: ? / 🚧 / ❌ / ✅

 ---

 ## 3. Test Data